Skip to content

 /**

-* Returns the decoded scene name, or null if no match is found.
+* Returns the cleaned scene name, or null if no match is found.

 */